krust702/Dot-Code-User-Manager/README.md

 For iOS, remember to install CocoaPods dependencies (this only needs to be run on first clone or after updating native deps).

-The first time you create a new project, run the Ruby bundler to install CocoaPods itself:

 ```sh
 bundle install
 ```